 If you purchased business interruption cover (BI), you might have insurance to pay losses while you cannot trade.
-You will need to have one or two of the most common BI extension clauses covering closure due to infectious disease or denial of access to business premises.
+You will need to have one or two of the most common business interruption insurance extension clauses covering closure due to infectious disease or denial of access to business premises.
 If insurers do not agree to indemnify now they might change their view by August when the FCA’s court action should be complete.
 We can assist with policy liability questions, as well as collating losses in the quantum assessment phase that hopefully will follow.

 We are monitoring developments with interest.